laminlabs/lamindb/README.md

 Enterprise:

-- Explore & share data, submit samples (to come) & track lineage with LaminApp (deployable in your infra).
+- Explore & share data, submit samples (to come) & track lineage with LaminApp (deployable in your infrastructure).
 - Receive support, code templates & services for a BioTech data & analytics platform.

 ## Usage overview